-The Department considers all qualified graduate students for various forms of financial support, including the Transliteratures Fellowship ($20,000/year and tuition coverage).
 Four-year Excellence Fellowship packages, typically include two years of Teaching Assistantship.
 Three- or four-year Teaching Assistantship offers are available on a competitive basis.
 This package consists of a stipend, tuition coverage, and a fee waiver.
 Very good health benefits are also available.
-Students may also have the opportunity to be appointed as PTLs (part-time lecturers) and as instructors in the Department’s undergraduate summer programs at Rutgers and in our Summer Program in Urbino, Italy.
+Students may also have the opportunity to be appointed as PTLs (part-time lecturers) and as instructors in the Department’s undergraduate summer programs at Rutgers and in our Summer Program in Rome, Italy.

 Application forms (including the application forms for fellowships and assistantships) and copies of the Graduate School catalog are available online from the Office of Graduate and Professional Admissions.

 · Three letters of recommendation from persons familiar with the applicant's work;

 · A statement of purpose, indicating the applicant’s current academic interests and long-term